RTL Group’s strategy is based on three priorities: Core, Growth and Alliances & Partnerships.

-The international TV industry is experiencing a major transformation, with huge opportunities for those who are prepared to shape the future.
+The international media industry is experiencing a major transformation, with huge opportunities for those who are prepared to shape the future.

 To successfully transform RTL Group’s business, two factors are particularly important.
 One is higher reach – combining linear and non-linear – which requires investments in content, marketing and a state-of-the-art streaming platform.
 The second is better monetisation of audience reach – via targeting and personalisation or recommendation – which requires investments in advertising technology and data.